 - New user seat creation is not supported via SAML.
-Users must be created within Litmus first and then authenticated via you IdP prior to logging into Litmus.
+Users must be created within Litmus first and then authenticated via your IdP prior to them logging into Litmus.

-- SAML functionality is available with a Litmus Enterprise plan.
+NOTE: SAML functionality is available with Litmus Enterprise plans

-3) If you would like your users to only access Litmus via SSO with your IdP solution, you can check the box “Force sign in with SAML."
+Toggle on Enable SAML.
+If you would like your users to only access Litmus via SSO with your IdP solution, you can check the box Enforce sign-in with SAML.

-6) Log in to your preferred Identity Provider as an administrator.
+Log in to your preferred identity provider as an administrator.

-7) Following the IdP documentation, create an "app" that uses the Post-back URL and the Audience URI from step 5.
-If you have the option to upload a Litmus logo as an app icon, you can find one here.
+Following the IdP documentation, create an app in your IdP that uses the Post-back URL and the Audience URI from Litmus.
+Some services allow you to upload a Litmus logo as an app icon.

 Configure the IdP application to allow access to all the relevant users within the organization.